EHylands/homebridge-boschcontrolpanel_bgseries/README.md

 ## Procedure to configure your Bosch Control Panel

+#### Easy configuration method
+Contact your Bosch Control Panel installer.
+The following configuration option can be remotly applied to your panel:
+* In AUTOMATION - REMOTE APP menu: "Automation Device" needs to be set to "Mode 2"
+* In AUTOMATION - REMOTE APP menu: Set an "Automation passcode"

+#### Hard configuration method

 * Connect to your Bosch Control Panel with [RPS Software](https://www2.boschsecurity.us/bseriesinstall/programming).
-Use Panel View.
 * In AUTOMATION - REMOTE APP menu: "Automation Device" needs to be set to "Mode 2"
 * In AUTOMATION - REMOTE APP menu: Set an "Automation passcode"
 * Install the latest Control Panel firmware update.
-Older firmware may be limited to TLS 1.0 wich prevent homebridge from establishing connexion.
+Older firmware may be limited to TLS 1.0 wich prevent homebridge from establishing a connexion.
 * This plugin supports Intrusion Integration Protocol Version 5.208 and newer (to get event driven notifications)